Marketionist/testcafe-cucumber-steps/README.md

 25. `URL should contain "..."` - verify that URL of the current page contains the text (provided in "" as a string).

-## Bonus feature - use XPath selectors in TestCafe
+## Bonus feature: use XPath selectors in TestCafe
 As you know TestCafe does not support XPath selectors out of the box.
 But now you can use them in TestCafe Cucumber steps - just write XPath selector in a Page Object file the same way as you do with CSS selectors - see the example